 The video capability of the Nikon D780 is one of the most exciting features it has to offer.
 At 4K resolution up to 30 fps, it's a serious upgrade from the outdated D750.
 The video capability and quality is similar to the Nikon Z6 which uses the full width of the sensor to shoot 4K - producing very detailed video.
 The excellent live view AF system will contribute to the great continuous AF in video mode.
 The D780 should also have improved color compared to it's predecessor.
 Finally, the Nikon D780 is capable of shooting 10-bit N-log or HLG picture profiles - which preserve detail after processing.
 It is, however, important to note that the D780 doesn't have in-body image-stabilization, which is a huge benefit of the Nikon Z6.

-What can we say....the battery life is great!
+What can we say....the D780's battery life is great!
 At 2260 shots, it's rated almost 7 times longer than Z series cameras!
 For underwater photographers and videographers that means more shooting time underwater and less worry about having to change batteries topside.
-In fact, it should be possible to get multiple days of diving on a single battery!

 The Nikon D780 is a very exciting DSLR for underwater photography.
 With a vastly improved live view AF system, it is a cross between a DSLR and mirrorless camera.
 Users will reap the benefits of both designs.
 With AF tracking a phase detect AF, it will be a good camera for underwater photographers that want to track there subjects and don't want to use a small viewfinder.
 For photographers that like the clarity and dynamic range of an optical viewfinder, they'll get that too....along with an excellent 51 point AF system.